SnorlaxDevs/github-slideshow/_posts/0000-01-02-SnorlaxDevs.md

 layout: slide
 title: "Welcome to our Snorlax's slide!"
 ---
 This is SnorlaxDev's slide!
-Gotta catch 'em all!
+Gotta catch 'em all! :tada:
 Use the left arrow to go back!